eidos-ai/lidar_detection/README.md

 |    |--- pcap_prefix.pcap: pcap recording
 |--- (...)
 ```

-## Run
+## Setup and Usage
+To use the scripts, follow these steps:

+1. Install the required dependencies using `$ pip install -r requirements.txt`.
+2. Get extrinsics data for each ouster sensor by running:

+    `$ python get_extrinsics.py --user USER --password PSWD -ip 11.22.33.44`

+    Note that the name of the sensor, the quaternion and the position vector for each sensor will be saved to `./extrinsics.json` by default (unless  `--outfile` is specified).

+3. To use the [pcap_to_ply.py](pcap_to_ply.py) script, run the following command:

-1.  `$ python pcap_to_ply.py --scan_num N --path /path/to/pcaps`
+    `$ python pcap_to_ply.py --scan_num N --path /path/to/pcaps`

-    This command:
+    For each pcap file in the specified path this will:

-    - Creates a subdirectory for each sensor
+    - Create a subdirectory for each sensor.
-    - Calls the ouster command to convert pcap to ply given the number of scans (from 0 to N, change N accordingly)
+    - Use the Ouster command to convert the pcap file to N ply files, specifying the number of frames N.
-    - Moves the generated ply files to each sensor subdirectory
+    - Move the generated ply files to the corresponding sensor subdirectory.

+4. To use the [merge_ply_files.py](merge_ply_files.py) script, run the following command:

-2. `$ python merge_ply_files.py --sample N --path /path/to/pcaps --out /path/to/output --visualize`
+    `$ python merge_ply_files.py --sample S --frames N --path /path/to/pcaps --output /path/to/output --visualize`

-    This command:
-    - Loads random ply files with same frame number from different sensors
+    This will process each pcap file in the specified path as follows:
+    - Randomly sample a specified amount of pcap files from all pcaps in path.
+    - For each pcap, randomly sample a specified amount of ply files (frames) from each sensor to merge.
-    - Transforms point clouds: gets rotation matrix from quaternions and translates position (get from ouster extrinsics - see [Requirements](#requirements))
+    - Transform the point clouds by using the rotation matrix from quaternions and translating the position, imported from `extrinsics.json`.
-    - Merges point clouds and saves to output path (`"./merged_clouds/"` by default)
+    - Merge the point clouds and save the result to the output path (default is `./merged_clouds/`).
-    - Visualizes the merged point cloud if added to command
+    - Optionally visualize the merged point cloud.

-3. Load point clouds in 3d point cloud labeling tool (labelCloud)
+5. Load the merged point clouds into labelCloud for further processing.